scansio/vscode-auto-close-empty-tag/README.md

 * After closing tag is inserted, the cursor is between the opening and closing tag
 * Set the tag list that would not be auto closed
 * Automatically close self-closing tag
-* Support auto close tag as Sublime Text 3
+* Support Auto Close Empty Tag as Sublime Text 3
 * Use Keyboard Shortcut or Command Palette to add close tag manually

 ## Usages